White Lake Village

 The historic heart of the White Lake area with restaurants, general store, businesses and residential areas.

-St. Andrew's United Church (1881) sits majestically at the center of White Lake Village, and is very active with regular events and weekly Sunday Service at 8 a.m.
+St. Andrew's United Church (1881) sits majestically at the center of White Lake Village, and is very active with regular events and weekly Sunday Service.
 Plan to drop by and experience the history in this over 129 year old fully operational church anytime, including very special services at Christmas and Easter.
 Feeling romantic??
 St. Andrew's is also a great place to get married.

 The Box Home by Verna Black, White Lake: The Later Years